Louisiana Court Records

 No, §15 of Article 1 in Louisiana’s constitution protects individuals from being placed in jeopardy twice for the same crime.
 However, if there is a mistrial, such individuals can apply for another trial on the same offense.
 A mistrial usually occurs when a jury cannot concur on a verdict.
 The court concludes that the defendant lacks the mental capacity to proceed with the case or a legal defect in the trial proceedings.

-Individuals can obtain information on criminal court cases from the clerk of the court where the filing occurred.
+Individuals may obtain information on criminal court cases from the court clerk where the filing occurred.
 The Louisiana Clerks of Court Association site provides an online directory containing the clerk’s contact information and address.
-Individuals can also select a particular parish or court that a criminal case was filed.
-Alternatively, interested persons can also visit third-party websites such as Louisianacourtrecords.us and provide the required details to lookup desired criminal court cases.
+Individuals can also select a particular parish or court where a criminal case was filed.
+Alternatively, interested persons may visit third-party websites such as Louisianacourtrecords.us and provide the required details to look up desired criminal court cases.

 How to Access Electronic Court Records in Louisiana?

 Persons looking to access court records in Louisiana online can visit the state’s judiciary site and select the court where the case proceedings occurred.
-Querying parties can choose the desired court by their judicial district and use the available case search tool.
+Querying parties can choose the court they desire based on their judicial district and use the available case search tool.
 Individuals should note that they may not have access to confidential court records on electronic platforms.

 How Do I Remove Public Court Records in Louisiana?

-Interested individuals may expunge or seal public court records if they are eligible under the Louisiana statutes.
+Interested individuals may expunge or seal public court records if eligible under the Louisiana statutes.
 The process of expunging court records makes such records unavailable to the general public for copying and inspection.
-To expunge misdemeanor related court records, persons can petition if it has been five years since completing the sentence, probation, or parole.
-Eligibility for felony offense records includes if the conviction was set aside and the persecution dismissed, or more than ten years have passed since the individual completed the sentence.
-To get public court records sealed, interested individuals can obtain the appropriate expungement form and file it at the court where the case proceedings occurred.
-A judge reviews the petition and grants or denies it.
+To expunge misdemeanor-related court records, persons can petition if it has been five years since completing the sentence, probation, or parole.
+Eligibility for felony offense records includes if the conviction was set aside and the prosecution dismissed, or more than ten years have passed since the individual completed the sentence.
+To get public court records sealed, interested individuals may obtain the appropriate expungement form and file it at the court where the case proceedings occurred.
+A judge generally reviews the petition and grants or denies it.